Pioneer 11

-Pioneer 11 (also known as Pioneer G) is a NASA robotic space probe launched on April 5, 1973, to study the asteroid belt, the environment around Jupiter and Saturn, solar winds, and cosmic rays.
+Pioneer 11 (also known as Pioneer G) is a NASA robotic space probe launched on April 5, 1973, to study the asteroid belt, the environment around Jupiter and Saturn, the solar wind, and cosmic rays.
 It was the first probe to encounter Saturn, the second to fly through the asteroid belt, and the second to fly by Jupiter.
 Later, Pioneer 11 became the second of five artificial objects to achieve an escape velocity allowing it to leave the Solar System.
 Due to power constraints and the vast distance to the probe, the last routine contact with the spacecraft was on September 30, 1995, and the last good engineering data was received on November 24, 1995.

 Mission background

 History

 Approved in February 1969, Pioneer 11 and its twin probe, Pioneer 10, were the first to be designed for exploring the outer Solar System.
 Yielding to multiple proposals throughout the 1960s, early mission objectives were defined as: